HCG / Human Chorionic Gonadotropin for Male Infertility

 Use With Other Hormonal Medications

 HCG is commonly used with anastrazole in the treatment of hypogonadism, since they work on increasing testosterone levels by different mechanisms.
 Men with elevations in their estradiol levels while taking HCG may also benefit from the aromatase-inhibiting activity of anastrazole as well.
-Clomiphene and HCG both work by increasing LH-effect, so these medications are not commonly used together (unless the clomiphene is being utilized to increase an inappropriately low FSH level).
-Low-dose HCG is also used frequently with men on exogenous androgens to maintain some basal testicular function.
+SERMs and HCG both work by increasing LH-effect, so these medications are not commonly used together (unless the SERM is being utilized to increase an inappropriately low FSH level, such as men just coming off TRT).
+Low-dose HCG can also be used by men on exogenous androgens to maintain some basal testicular function.
 For more information on this, see the “Exogenous Androgens/Anabolic Steroids” section of this website.

 HCG Injection Instructions